Snapshot of the #TwitterMigration

-After Elon Musk’s takeover of Twitter in November 2022, some high-profile Twitter users — as well as many low-profile ones — publicly announced that they were leaving the platform, an exodus that has ebbed and flowed ever since in correlation with new policies and user fees, mass layoffs, continuing technical problems, and Elon Musk’s own online behavior.
+After Elon Musk’s takeover of Twitter in November 2022, some high-profile Twitter users — as well as many low-profile ones — publicly announced that they were leaving the platform.

 In December 2022, we produced our first Twitter Migration report, using the data available to us to estimate the size and scope of the phenomenon of users leaving Twitter for other platforms.
-We’re proud to present our first quarterly update to that report.
+We’re proud to present our latest quarterly report.

-Download the March 2023 Snapshot of the #TwitterMigration:
+Download the Q2 2023 Snapshot of the #TwitterMigration:

 Download the Q1 2023 Snapshot of the #TwitterMigration: